 This course provides a brief introduction to the phenomenon of symbiosis, multiple organisms living together in an intimate relationship.
-Symbiosis can include symbiotic organisms, like lichens, to complex ecological interactions, as in microbial mat communities, to the extraordinarily diverse associations between individuals and various microbial communities, as in the intestine, skin and genitals.
-Symbiosis also opens the door to radically new ways to think about life and its evolution.
+Symbiosis can include symbiotic organisms, like lichens, but also including complex ecological association, as in microbial mat communities, and the extraordinarily diverse associations between individuals and various microbial communities, as in the intestine, skin and genitals.
+An understanding of the broad phenomenon of symbiosis also opens the door to radically new ways to think about life and its evolution.

 The course is divided into six short lectures: Introduction to symbiosis; The lichen symbiosis; Physiology of symbiosis; Dynamics of symbiosis; The evolution of mutualism; and Symbiogenesis.
 It will take you about 90 minutes to watch them all.
 Please take a look at the promo video for a fuller description.